DanielMaritim/variables/README.md

 The types of variables are as follows

-1.Numbers: 5, 6.5, 7 etc.
+1.Numbers: 5, 6.5, 7

-2.String: 'hi i am learning JavaScript' etc.
+2.String: 'hi i am learning JavaScript'

 3.Boolean: Represent a logical entity and has two parameters true or false.

 4.Null: This type has only one value : null.

 5.Undefined: A variable that has not been assigned a value is undefined.